 - Use of Force

-Potential candidates for the Citizen's Academy must fill out an application which is available at the front counter of the Police Department.
+Potential candidates for the Citizens Academy must fill out an application!
+Applications are available at the front counter of the Police Department and at the bottom of this page.
 Candidates must meet the following criteria:

 - Minimum age of 18 years